gyan42/spark-streaming-playground/docs/setup/Linux.md

 sudo apt-get install -y libsnappy-dev
 ```

-Run the following 3 lines, and you should be able to see the progress bars:
+Run the following 3 lines, and you should be able to see the tqdm progress bars in Jupyer notebooks:

 ```
 curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -